 While the DRC continues to be a massive recipient of international aid packages, there is very little funding for higher education, and even scarcer funding for women pursuing legal and medical degrees.
 There is a great need for financially-based programs designed specifically to support women who have created their own dreams and who are committed to pursuing them.

 What seems clear is the fact that the DRC doesn't need another international NGO setting up shop.
 Populated areas in the Kivus have been highly impacted by aid organizations, with many locals unable to afford housing or food as a result.
-This is precisely why TRP wants to support local Congolese initiatives.
+This is precisely why The Ring Project wants to support local Congolese initiatives.
 They know best.
-But we're in a position to bring awareness and to funnel money to the right places, so we feel good about doing that.
+But we're in a position to bring awareness and money to the right places, so we feel good about doing that.
 And we'd love your help.

 We started by accepting mostly diamond engagement rings, but we now accept all types of rings.
 Our donated rings have many types of precious gemstones, and are sometimes simply a gold or silver band.
 We have received ring donations from five countries and across eight states!

 Next, donations go to our partner jewellers, where they get appraised.
 Depending on the style and quality of the ring, it will either get melted down and recreated, or sold as-is.
 The Ring Project receives the wholesale value of the gold band immediately, and once the diamond has been re-set and sold under its new certification, we receive the wholesale value of the gem.